purestorage/pso-csi/docs/csi-volume-import.md

      ports:
      - containerPort: 80
 ```
-4. Clone the imported PVC or take snapshot from it.

-#Known Issue:
+# Known Issue:
-If the imported PVC has not been used by a pod at step 3, it would fail to clone it or take snapshot.
-This is because the volume has not been populated in PSO database.
+Mounting the PVC at step 3 is required to complete importing the volume.
+If there is no pod consuming the PVC, please use a dummy pod to mount and unmount it once before using the PVC without a pod (such as clone, snapshot and resize etc).
+This is because of missing CSI API call when the PVC is imported, it's a workaround before the issue is resolved.